danfuzz/samizdat/doc/language-guide/09-module-system.md

   See "Resource import" above for details about `format`.

-* `thisLoader()` &mdash; This is a function which returns a reference to the internal module loader which loaded this module.
+* `thisLoader()` &mdash; This is a function which returns a reference to the module loader which loaded this module.